 Same-sex marriage is institutionalized sexual sin.

 Important side note before proceeding: Many members quote the Salt Lake Tribune article discussing an interview that Elder Christofferson had on KUTV (link), indicating that it is “okay for members to support same-sex marriage”.
 However, they use words of an apostle to dismiss the absolutely crucial connections to the doctrine and standards, missing what Elder Christofferson also teaches in that same interview.
-He never said that “gay marriage is okay” but that there are “differing opinions” on the subject.
-There is an eventual hope and expectation that, at some point, one will come into alignment with the teachings of the Gospel of Jesus Christ.
+He never once said that “gay marriage is okay” but that there are “differing opinions” on the subject.
+There is, however, always the hope and expectation that, at some point, one will come into alignment with the teachings of the Gospel of Jesus Christ.

 With new laws and changes in public policy bringing it to the forefront, we are seeing an increase of support for same-sex marriage within our wards and stakes (particularly within the rising generation and their peers.)
-Herein lies the doctrinal deception and great misunderstanding by so many wonderful members of the Church: supporting and affirming same-sex marriage is supporting and affirming something, directly or indirectly, that involves serious sexual sin, excommunication and has been declared as an act of apostasy by prophets of God.
-This becomes clear especially when viewed through the lens of doctrine, standards and eternal truths.
+Herein lies the doctrinal deception and great misunderstanding by so many wonderful members of the Church: supporting and affirming same-sex marriage and homosexual behavior is supporting and affirming behavior that involves serious sexual sin.
+In the case of same-sex marriage, it necessitates excommunication and has been declared as an act of apostasy by prophets of God.

-This direction and counsel should give us reason to pause and carefully examine what we support.
+This direction and counsel should give us reason to pause and carefully examine exactly what we are supporting or affirming.
 It’s something that may be difficult to understand, particularly for youth or young adults of the Church who are immersed in it as part of their culture.
-Yet we will need to help them to understand, ever patiently and lovingly, that warning and teaching about the sin of same-sex marriage is, indeed, “preaching what we practice“.
+Yet we will need to help them to understand, ever patiently and lovingly, that warning and teaching about sin is, indeed, “preaching what we practice“.